needle-mirror/com.unity.xr.arfoundation/Documentation~/xr-simulation/simulation-project-settings.md

   <tr>
    <td></td>
    <td><strong>Point Update Dropout Rate</strong></td>
-   <td>Probability for dropping per-plane updates.
+   <td>Probability of dropping per-plane updates.
 If a random number between 0 and 1 is below this number, the update is dropped.</td>
   </tr>
   <tr>
    <td></td>